General Information

 Military

-Military member is assigned to a permanent active duty station in Virginia or a contiguous state and lives in Virginia.
+Also, if the military member is on active duty and is a part of the permanent personnel assigned to a Virginia duty station or a contiguous state and claims domiciliary to the commonwealth of Virginia can be eligible to receive in-state tuition.
 This does not include temporary duty assignments.

-Military member assigned unaccompanied orders that state Virginia as the designated place for family members to reside.
+Military members that are assigned orders unaccompanied that state Virginia as the designated place for family members to reside can also have their dependents made eligible to receive in-state tuition.

 Tuition Equity Provision